Along with Monster of the Aesop

 - Donkey Kong Country: ever see a female Kremling?

 - As of Barrel Blast, yes (Kalypso and Kass).
 Before then, though...

 - The Super Mutants of Fallout all look male, but it's revealed in files that the FEV virus which creates them makes both genders visually identical (secondary sexual characteristics like breasts and high-pitched voices disappear).
 Indeed, in Fallout: New Vegas, there are several female Super Mutants who, yes, sound exactly like the men (though they don't necessarily act like the men; one is a sweet old granny).

 - All of the Covenant Aliens in Halo are male.

-- The orc part is averted in the Warcraft series, a female orc was seen as early as Warcraft I. Though being an army building game, its mostly played straight with the other races, female humans alone weren't seen until the third game and it took till World of Warcraft for females of most of the other races such as Trolls, Tauren, and Dwarves to show up on screen.
+- The orc part is averted in the Warcraft series, a female orc was seen as early as Warcraft: Orcs and Humans.
+Though being an army building game, its mostly played straight with the other races, female humans alone weren't seen until the third game and it took till World of Warcraft for females of most of the other races such as Trolls, Tauren, and Dwarves to show up on screen.

 - Pretty much played straight with most other monstrous races.
 Ever seen a female ogre, sea giant or fel orc?

 - The later Wizardry games.
 In Bane of the Cosmic Forge, all dwarves, giants, gremlins, knights, samurai, ninjas, and rogues are male.
 In Crusaders of the Dark Savant, all Rattkin, Gorn, Munk, Dane, and Umpani are male.
 There is only one T'Rang female, justified in that she's a bloated egg-laying queen, and Wizardry 8 adds the Rattkin females... most players rather wish they hadn't.